laacz/aoc-2022/readme.md

 ## Day 13

 Oh, this one would be so much easier using a loosely typed language.
 Fuuuuuuu..
 I don't have words.
 Took two days, three rewrites.
 On the bright side, I learned a lot about `interface{}`, `reflect` package and myself.

 ## Day 14

 What a relief and fun after previous day.
 Well, day 13 was hard only because of Go typing and me not being used to it.

 ## Day 15

 First part was easy enough.

 Second part was a bit different.
 First - we generate a list of all lines at manhattan distance + 1.
 Then we check if any of these lines intersect (well, we don't but still resulting list of points is not huge).
 If they do, we add the point to the list of possible candidates for a place to have the beacon at.
 Then we just iterate over all these points and find the first one which is not covered by any sensor.

 ## Day 16

 On the fourth day I gave up.
 Will have to revisit this one and theory behind it.
 Graphs are my nemesis.

+## Day 17

+Part 1 was very sweet and I enjoyed that a lot.
+Part 2, however, was not fun at all.
+Although it was fairly obvious that what we're looking for is a cycle, actual approach and with that its solution took me several attempts.